Mountain-Hydrology-Research-Group/snow-hydrology/modules/module4.md

 ### Problem 1, based on combining material in Labs 2 & 3 and Modules 2 & 3

 In Lab 2 and Module 2, we saw that in late December, one of the three snow pillows had a sudden increase in snow water equivalent while the other three had a decrease.
-Look at the snow depths, wind speeds, and snow particle fluxes during this period.
+Look at the snow depths, the snow densities, wind speeds, and snow particle fluxes during this period.
 Create plots to explain what is happening here.

 ### Problem 2: Testing wind thresholds and particle counts

+There is a threshold wind speed that must be exceeded for snow transport.
+[Li and Pomeroy 1997](https://doi.org/10.1175/1520-0450(1997)036<0205:EOTWSF>2.0.CO;2) state that 10-m wind speeds must exceed about 7.7 m/s for dry snow transport and about 9.9 m/s for wet snow transport.
+Use the 10-m wind speed measurements and particle counters to test if these thresholds match the observations at Kettle Ponds.